'Serious assault' in Ōtāhuhu, South Auckland

 A person at the scene said one person had been taken away by ambulance and police tape was around a house in Sturges Ave.

-"There's seven police cars and detectives questioning people."
+"There're seven police cars and detectives questioning people."

 A police spokeswoman said they were called at 9.20pm.